ayashrath/analyze-whatsapp-chat/README.md

     No of photos, videos, audio or GIFs sent =  0
     No of link shared =  0
     Number of words used =  3
-    Number of charcaters used =  11
+    Number of characters used =  11
     Average length of words =  3.67 characters
     Average length of messages =  1.5 words

     ---
     B :